 - Catalyst regeneration.
 Role of each step for an optimal activity.
 Operating parameters for CCR regeneration loops.

-OPERATION AND OPTIMIZATION FOR CATALYTIC REFORMING 1 day
+OPERATION & OPTIMIZATION FOR CATALYTIC REFORMING 1 day

 - Unit operation: monitoring the operating variables and optimization, for semi-regenerative and regenerative units.
 Operation case studies.